AIS-Bonn/opt_control/python/README.md

 $ make
 ```

-* Then install the Python package.
+* Then install the Python package in editable mode from local source.

 ```
 $ pip install -e .